MMA Debut of 12-Year-Old Momo vs. Adult Draws Outrage Abroad, Support at Home

 According to Hirata, Momo has been asking to compete in amateur MMA since she was 10, with her coach declining that request until now.

-Hirata said people looking from the outside should understand how much thought and care went into the decision.
+Hirata said outside observers should understand how much thought and care went into the decision.

 For the fight to take place, Momo's coach, parents and schoolteachers all had to give their full approval.